Ananya020/Kanban-Board/README.md

 # Kanban Board

-A modern Kanban board application built with React and DND Kit for smooth drag-and-drop functionality.
+A modern BASIC Kanban board application built with React and DND Kit for smooth drag-and-drop functionality.
 This project allows users to organize tasks across different columns in a Kanban-style interface.

 ## Features